pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 > The `shipping` pod has sent 292 `Fetch` requests while the `invoicing` pod has sent much fewer (only 192 `Fetch` requests).
 This again indicates that something is wrong.

+> When debugging Kafka problems, you may want to check the health of the clients involved.
+Pixie makes it easy to switch between higher-level Kafka system metrics and the lower-level client infra metrics.

 5. To check the pod's resources, click on the `px-kafka/invoicing-*` pod name in the **POD** column of the **Kafka Consumer Pods** table.

 > Clicking on any pod name will take you to the `px/pod` script for that pod.
 This script shows an overview of the pod's CPU usage, network traffic and throughput, disk, and memory usage.

-> In this case, CPU utilization is low, which means resource starvation is not causing the `invoicing` pod to consume messages at a slower rate.
+> In this case, CPU utilization is low, which means resource starvation is not causing the `invoicing` client to consume messages at a slower rate.

 ## Kafka Events with Metadata